-EbA contribute to multiple objectives, including development, disaster risk, adaptation, mitigation, food and water security, and to ensure risk-informed investments.
-The cross-sectoral and transdisciplinary approaches of, and the potential realization of multiple benefits offer several opportunities to attract/enhance funding:
+EbA contributes to multiple objectives, including development, disaster risk reduction, adaptation, mitigation, food and water security, and ensuring risk-informed investments.
+The cross-sectoral and transdisciplinary approaches, and the potential realization of multiple benefits, offer several opportunities to attract/enhance funding, such as:

-- Encourage new financial incentives for investments in sustainable ecosystem management that emphasize ecosystems as part of adaptation and disaster risk planning.
-Examples include developing incentive programmes for farmers to implement practices that contribute to maintaining resilient ecosystems, such as agroforestry and conservation tillage. - Unlock new investments for EbA through the climate-proofing of existing investment portfolios. - Work with the private sector (including insurance, tourism, agriculture and water sectors) to encourage and scale-up investments in EbA and identify public-private partnerships. - Engage government regulatory bodies to support and endorse private sector investments in natural infrastructure and EbA. - Create national-level incentive structures for EbA/Eco-DRR, especially for private landowners and companies.
+- Encouraging new financial incentives for investments in sustainable ecosystem management that emphasize ecosystems as part of adaptation and disaster risk planning.
+Examples include developing incentive programmes for farmers to implement practices that contribute to maintaining resilient ecosystems, such as agroforestry and conservation tillage. - Unlocking new investments for EbA through the climate-proofing of existing investment portfolios. - Working with the private sector (including the insurance, tourism, agriculture and water sectors) to encourage and scale-up investments in EbA and identify publicprivate partnerships. - Engaging government regulatory bodies to support and endorse private sector investments in natural infrastructure and EbA. - Creating national-level incentive structures for EbA/Eco-DRR, especially for private landowners and companies.

 Box 3.
-Integrating EbA in the National Determined Contributions (NDC) and National Adaptation Plans (NAPs)
+Integrating EbA in National Determined Contributions (NDCs) and National Adaptation Plans (NAPs)

-Revision periods for national climate strategies allow for integrating new evidence on EbA as it becomes available.
-Nationally Determined Contributions (NDCs), for example, are scheduled to undergo a stock-take of their implementation every five years, starting in 2018, and will be revised starting 2020.
+Revision periods for national climate strategies allow for the integration of new evidence on EbA as it becomes available.
+Nationally Determined Contributions (NDCs), for example, are scheduled to undergo a stock-take of their implementation every five years, starting in 2018, and will be revised starting in 2020.
 This presents a window of opportunity to work with governments on incorporating EbA as a way of addressing climate vulnerability and highlighting the importance of climate risks to ecosystems themselves.
-Such windows of opportunities for EbA integration.
-Policies and plans still under development, such as many National Adaptation Plans (NAPs), equally represent strategic entry points.
+Such windows of opportunity should also be identified across other relevant sectors in order to maximise opportunities for EbA integration.
+Policies and plans still under development, such as many National Adaptation Plans (NAPs), also represent strategic entry points.
 Alongside policy revisions, annual budgetary review processes should be targeted to ensure appropriate levels of funding are made available to support the implementation of policies and plans.